Bathingbourne

 Bathingbourne is a farming hamlet in the southeastern part of the Isle of Wight.
 It is located on Bathingbourne Lane, northwest of Apse Heath and southwest of Hale Common.
-Bathingborne is part of the town of Sandown.
+Bathingbourne is on the boundary of Godshill and Arreton civil parishes.

+Name

+Its name means 'the stream of the family or followers of a man called Beadda', from Old English Beadda (personal name) with -inga- and burna.